cheise/Minimal-Tachometer-Pico-RP2040/README.md

 A Car Power Adapter, normaly used for cellphone charging or a Stepdown Converter 12V --> 5V.

-A 3D Printer (optional) or a universal case for the project, use PETG filament, please! ( STL Files in folder "STL" ), use PETG filament, please.
+A 3D Printer (optional) or a universal case for the project, use PETG filament, please! ( STL Files in folder "STL" ).

 and some libraries: